rsksmart/devportal-1.0/kb/rskj-for-developers.md

 the database directory default is `/home/bguiz/.rsk/regtest`.

-The data stored in this directory can get corrupted for several reasons, such as imporoperly shutting down the node.
+The data stored in this directory can get corrupted for several reasons, such as improperly shutting down the node.
 If this has happened, and you cannot recover by other means, you have several options: